CASE STUDY | Social Futures

 “The board were quite realistic and very supportive because they’d seen the incredible growth we had had in the organisation,” Michael says.
 “We went from sub $18 million and we’re up over $40 million turnover every year now.
 They were very keen to see us move to a fit for purpose system.”

 Michael investigated a number of ERPs including Microsoft Dynamics, Oracle NetSuite and Sage Intacct, interviewing similar organisations about their experiences in implementation, operation and ongoing support.
-He then engaged Sage partner Giuntabell to implement Sage Intacct and support the transition of Social Future’s finance team.
+He then engaged Sage partner Giuntabell to implement Sage Intacct and support the transition of Social Future’s Finance team.

 Faster reporting at the heart of a scalable finance system